andrejtrindade/tiny_tactics/README.md

 ## Cartridge Data
  This is how PICO-8 persists your progress.
  - If you are using PICO-8 or a binary app, your progress is saved in a text file.
-In Windows, for example, this file is created in `C:\Users\[username]\AppData\Roaming\pico-8\cdata\` (default folder).
+In Windows, for example, this file is created in the following folder (by default):
+`C:\Users\[username]\AppData\Roaming\pico-8\cdata\`
- - If you are playing on a browser (either on Lexaloffle BBS or using the standalone HTML version), data is saved on the browser's client-side storage.
+ - If you are playing on a browser (either online or using the standalone HTML version), data is saved on the browser's client-side storage.

 ## Notes
  - This project was uploaded to GitHub when it was almost done, so do not expect much from commit history.